gmalen/academic-kickstart/content/home/crystals.md

 text_color_light = false

+title = "Extremal Polyforms"
-title = "My Favorite Crystallized Polyiamond" subtitle = "A *crystallized* polyform is one with the minimal number of tiles necessary to support the number of bounded holes in the structure."
+subtitle = "You can explore extremal *hyperbolic* polyforms via our applet at https://www.erikaroldan.net/extremal-p-q-animals.
+A *crystallized* polyform is one with the minimal number of tiles necessary to support the number of bounded holes in the structure."

 +++